chinese listening practice

 This course may have a laid-back vibe, but it doesn’t skimp on Chinese learning content.
 In fact, it offers over 12 hours of audio content intended to help complete beginners learn Chinese skills they can use in real life.

-“Learn Mandarin Chinese with Paul Noble” is available via CD or you can search for it on Audible, making it a convenient choice if you have specific audio preferences.
+“Learn Mandarin Chinese with Paul Noble” is available via CD and on Audible, making it a convenient choice if you have specific audio preferences.

-If you like “Learn Mandarin Chinese with Paul Noble” and want to continue your study, or if you’re already at an intermediate level, you might try “Next Steps in Mandarin Chinese with Paul Noble,” which is a follow-up course.
+If you like “Learn Mandarin Chinese with Paul Noble” and want to continue your study, or if you’re already at an intermediate level, you might try the follow-up course “Next Steps in Mandarin Chinese with Paul Noble.”

 Why would anyone use a flashcard set if they’re looking to learn Chinese with audio?
 Well, this isn’t an ordinary flashcard set!

-In addition to 349 flashcards and a 32-page study booklet, this set provides audio of over 2,000 words and phrases.
-The audio comes on a CD with native-speaker pronunciations, so you can listen from a CD player or rip it to have it handy on your favorite device.
+In addition to 349 physical flashcards and a 32-page study booklet, this set provides audio of over 2,000 words and phrases.
+The audio comes on a CD with native-speaker pronunciations, or you can download it to your favorite device.

-This kit was developed specifically with an eye on HSK (Chinese Proficiency Test) and AP test prep, so it can be a particularly useful tool for students considering taking these tests.
+This kit was developed specifically with an eye on both HSK and AP test prep, so it can be a particularly useful tool for students planning to take those tests.
 However, the kit is at an HSK 1 or HSK 2 level, meaning it’s best for beginning students.

 Make the most of your commute!
 “Learn in Your Car: Mandarin Chinese” is designed for hands-free learning wherever you are.

-This program offers 28 downloadable lessons that teach the basics related to popular themes, such as transportation, money, hotels, directions, numbers and so much more.
-Lessons range in length from about two minutes to nearly 20, so you’ll have plenty of material to help you learn Chinese while you’re on the go.
+This program offers 28 downloadable lessons that teach the basics of transportation, money, hotels, directions, numbers and so much more.
+Lessons range in length from about two minutes to nearly 20, so you’ll have plenty of material for learning on the go.

 You can download each lesson individually, buy the whole album or search for it using an Amazon Music Unlimited subscription.
 Want to try it out a different way?
 You can also find “Learn in Your Car: Mandarin Chinese – Level 1” on Spotify.

-Whether you’re a kid or a kid at heart, “Chinese for Kids” can be a great tool to study beginning Chinese.
+Whether you’re a kid or simply a child at heart, “Chinese for Kids” can be a great tool to study beginning Chinese.

-“Chinese for Kids” is intended for early beginners between the ages of three and eight.
-However, the same learning principles that help kids can also help adult learners.
+This resource is intended for early beginners between the ages of three and eight.
+However, the same learning principles that help kids can also help adult learners!

-This set includes 10 reader books, and each book highlights 10 vocabulary words, teaching you common words on themes like colors, animals, clothing, family and more.
+This set includes 10 reader books, each one highlighting 10 vocabulary words on themes like colors, animals, clothing, family and more.
 Texts feature both pinyin and simplified Chinese.
-English translations are available at the back so you won’t be so tempted to lean on English too heavily.
+English translations are available at the back.

 Want to take a beginning Chinese course without spending a dime?
 Head over to Chinese-Tools.com.

 Chinese-Tools.com offers 40 online lessons.
-The lessons teach pronunciation, common characters, vocabulary, grammar and basic Chinese skills.
+They teach pronunciation, common characters, vocabulary, grammar and basic Chinese skills.

 Each lesson offers audio examples to reinforce what you’ve learned.
-And because the audios are MP3s, you can choose to listen online or download them to enjoy the audio even when you don’t have internet access.
+And because the audios are MP3s, you can once again listen online or download them to enjoy the audio even when you don’t have internet access.

 Chinese-Tools.com is designed to be used for just 10 minutes each day, making it a great choice for Chinese students with limited time available to devote to studying.